 Agrippina constantly pressed Claudius to adopt her son Nero and to name him as his successor.

-In AD 54, Claudius finally relented, and Nero was adopted into the imperial family.
+On the 25th of February, AD 50, Claudius finally relented, and Nero was adopted into the imperial family.

-Following the announcement of Nero's adoption, Claudius died suddenly in October of that same year, leading many to suspect that he had been poisoned by Agrippina, apparently by a bowl of poisoned mushrooms.
+Claudius died suddenly on the 13th of October, AD 54, leading many to suspect that he had been poisoned by Agrippina, apparently by a bowl of poisoned mushrooms.

 The historical record does not definitively say whether or not this is true, but it is certainly possible.